addulac/phd/source/14_netprop.md

 ## Related work
 \label{sec_4:rel-work}

 Recently, the class of stochastic mixed membership models have been successfully used for link prediction and structure discovery in social networks.
 For example, in [@AMMSB], the authors propose an adaptation of mixed-membership stochastic block model (MMSB) called a-MMSB, where "a" stands for assortative, and they use it for discovering overlapping communities in large networks having millions of nodes.
 The weight matrix is constrained to have a fixed small value outside its diagonal.
 A non parametric dynamic version of MMSB model has also been introduced to handle temporal networks [@fan2015dynamic].
 The latent feature model (LFM) has also been extended in several ways, to handle non-negative weights in [@IMRM] and with a more subtle latent feature structure in [@ILAM].
-Nevertheless, the characterization of these models with regards to the properties of the networks remains to be explored, as mentioned in [@jacobs2014unified].
+Nevertheless, the characterization of these models with regards to the properties of the networks remains to be explored, with several challenges and oppurtunities as mentioned in [@jacobs2014unified].

 In this chapter, we focus on two important properties of social networks, namely \textit{homophily} and \textit{preferential attachment} [@Newman2010][@Barabasi2003].
 Those property has been emphasized in previous studies, for example for modeling and generating artificial networks reflecting properties of real networks, as in the model by Barab\`asi-Albert [@albert2002statistical], the model by Buckley and Osthus [@Buckley2001], which integrates a preferential attachment mechanism, or in the Dancer model for generating dynamic attributed networks with community structures and homophilic networks [@Largeron2017].
 Preferential attachment has also been exploited for improving methods for solving classical tasks such as community detection [@Ciglan2013] or link prediction [@Zeng2016].
   That said, few theoretical works have been conducted to study to what extent stochastic models comply with this property.
 Orbanz and Roy pointed out that models belonging to the family of infinitely exchangeable Bayesian graph models cannot generate sparse networks and are thus less compatible with power law degree distributions [@orbanz2015bayesian].
 Consequently, Lee \textit{et al.} proposed a random network model in order to capture the power law typical of the degree distribution in social networks [@Lee2015].
 However the model remains challenging to use in practice, especially for link prediction, due to the relaxation of the exchangeability assumption.

 Concerning the homophily effect, [@hoff2008modeling] pointed out that the latent eigen model (called MLFM, an extension of LFM) can comply with both homophily and stochastic equivalence in undirected graphs but without providing a formal definitions of these properties.
 Furthermore, Li \textit{et al.}, suggest that the latent eigen model MLFM fails to model homophily for directed graphs and, for correcting that, designed the GLFM model [@Li11].

-A preliminary version of this study was published in [@dulac-dsaa].
+A preliminary version of this study was published in [@dulac2017study].
 However, the definitions of preferential attachment and local degrees we proposed in this previous paper are not entirely satisfying inasmuch as the dynamic aspect of preferential attachment was not taken into account.
 The definitions we propose here and the developments concerning stochastic block models are new and we believe better founded than in this previous work.

 We study, in a theoretical way, how the non-parametric versions of the classical stochastic mixed membership models handle homophily and preferential attachment.
 For this purpose, we introduce formal definitions of this phenomenon and then study how the models behave with respect to these definitions but, first, we present these models and the settings in which we study their behavior.